anthonyloprimo/lawndingpage/public/README.md

 Sarcasm aside, enjoy! :3

 ## Changelog
+### v1.2.0
+**Changes:**
+- Fixed a bug where users could accidentally enter reserved, hardcoded IDs from the site as the link ID, causing style conflicts.
+- The client and server now validate entered IDs and fails to update with a warning so the user can correct them.
+- Response notifications (success, failures, general notifications) will now auto-dismiss after a set time.
+"Danger" class notifications (red bars) will NOT auto-dismiss.
+- Display icons for links in the link list.
+- Added a field for a URL for background image attribution.

+**Known Issues:**
+- Changing the order of links sometimes jumps more than one slot when doing so too quickly.
+Workaround: Just move the link that jumped too far back up/down to where it should be.

 ### v1.1.0
 **Changes:**
 - Fixed a bug where certain file paths were not correctly being respected due to being hardcoded, causing the site to break, primarily with the admin panel.